Forget everything you know about driveways… Asphalt, concrete, crusher run gravel, railroad ballast, paving stones…

-If you have a long driveway, or if you need a system of driveways on a farm, and you are planning to go with those common methods of paving a driveway, you are going to need a separate mortgage just for the driveway (or driveways).
+If you have a long driveway, or if you need a system of driveways on a farm, and you plan to go with those common methods of paving a driveway, you are going to need a separate mortgage just for the driveway (or driveways).

 Believe me, I’ve been there.
 But no worries, I have a better idea for you.
 With a little bit of resourcefulness and work, you can cut your driveway expense significantly.

-My affair with driveways started after we bought our 20 acres of farmland, last August.
-There was no access to the land, so for a while we used the neighbor’s driveway every time we came to visit.
+My affair with driveways started after we bought our 20 acres of farmland.
+There was no access to the land, so for a while, we used the neighbor’s driveway every time we came to visit.
 This could not last of course, so I started researching how to build a driveway.

 Well, try thousands!